SoyMilkIsOk/terp-mirror/README.md

 Enable the detector debug overlay with <kbd>Tab</kbd> to confirm that the ROI and HSV mask continue to frame the operator correctly after any adjustments.
+While the overlay is visible you can use the number-row hotkeys to tweak the HSV thresholds (<kbd>1</kbd>/<kbd>2</kbd> adjust the hue lower bound, etc.).
+Hold
+<kbd>Shift</kbd> with those hotkeys to apply a ×5 adjustment when you need bigger
+swings quickly.

 > **Note:** The requirements pin NumPy to the `1.26` series so it remains
 > compatible with the tested OpenCV (4.9.x) and SciPy (1.10.x) wheels.
 Adjust the